Monitor Texas's open agencies—before encryption spreads

 Partially Encrypted

-The nation's fourth-largest city has partial encryption.
-HPD's main dispatch channels remain on open P25, but tactical operations, SWAT, and specialized units are encrypted.
-Harris County Sheriff follows a similar pattern.
+HPD's main dispatch runs on open P25, but tactical operations, SWAT, and specialized units are encrypted.
+Harris County Sheriff follows the same pattern.
+The country's fourth-largest city still offers meaningful scanner access.

 • HPD: Main dispatch open, tactical encrypted